Scale Space’s Acceptable Use Policy (the “AUP”)

 LICENSEE’S RESPONSIBILITY FOR END-USERS

-Each Scale Space licensee is responsible for the activities of its end-users and, by accepting service from us, you agree to ensure that your end-users abide by this AUP.
+Each Scale Space licensee is responsible for the activities of its end-users.
+By accepting service from us, you agree to ensure that your end-users abide by this AUP.
+Information and cyber security management is wholly the responsibility of the Licensee.
 Complaints about the end-user of a Scale Space licensee will be forwarded to our IT team for investigation.
 If violations of this AUP occur, we reserve the right to terminate services with or take action to stop the offending end-user from violating our AUP as we deem appropriate, without notice.

 Scale Space abides by any ‘notice and takedown’ recommendations communicated to us by the Internet Watch Foundation.
-Please send reports of any suspected breach of this SUP to support@scalespace.co.uk.
+Please send reports of any suspected breach of this AUP to support@scalespace.co.uk.

 FAIR USAGE POLICY